carolinearvidsson/lin513/README.md

 The execution of this program consists of two steps: training and testing.
 Both steps are done through main.py in the command line.
 Main takes 5 arguments as input.
 Some of these arguments are identical in the train and test mode, some are not.

 **1. Training the model**
+The extracted features and complexities of the training data will be used to train regression models, at present using Bayesian ridge regression.
+Before training, the program will create a number of versions of the feature matrix with different combinations of features.
+These versions are, as program is written now (see further definition below in Features section):

+- All features
+- Only handcrafted
+- Only features based on BERT-embeddings and the embeddings themselves
+- Only embeddings
+- Handcrafted, embeddings-based features and 50 embeddings

+The incoming features from the test data goes through the same process of creating versions.
+The number of versions and how they are structured can easily be changed in the script (see regression.py).

+As final output the program prints statistic measures from comparing the predicted complexities and the manually annotated complexities found for each target.
+The statistic measures used are the same (by type, not necessarily method) as the task authors have published as expected baseline performance on the task's [website](https://github.com/MMU-TDMLab/CompLex).
+These are Pearson's R, Spearman's Rho, Mean Absolute Error (MAE), Mean Squared Error (MSE) and R-squared (R2).

+The program will execute these measures for each of the trained models.

 ### Output (CFS)